2007 Indoor Cricket World Cup: Finals

 The World Cup final was contested between Australia and South Africa.
 This final was the sixth consecutive appearance in a World Cup final and was the first for South Africa.
 Despite performing below expectations early in the tournament, Australia easily accounted for England in their semi final.
-The South African side, on the other hand, came through a tough encounter with the New Zealand side by just three runs.
+The South African team, on the other hand, came through a tough encounter with the New Zealand team by just three runs.

 In the end, Australia managed a narrow but comfortable victory to claim their sixth consecutive title.